telmojuliao/portfolio/_pages/about.md

 I’m currently finishing my Digital Experience Design postgraduate course at FBAUL, while consolidating knowledge in UX & UI Design.

 Formerly graduated in Graphic Design, allowing me to develop my skills in color, typography and branding.
 I’m also a tech enthusiast with an eager interest in coding and front-end development (html/css).

+> Telmo is an excellent professional, with an extreme sense of responsability and won't give up until his work is well done! <cite>— A. Xavier, CMO @ Plateform</cite>

+---

 ## My skills